qzdl/pg-deploy/README.md

 -   Install the extension
 -   Prepare reference database.
-This database will be used to calculate the differences between the states (commits)
+This database will be used to calculate the differences between the states (commits) but shall not have any user schema defined.
+(Must be blank.)
--   Set the proper permissions, so that the user who connects to the database can create schema.
+-   Set the proper permissions, so that the user who connects to the database in the context of this Extension can create schema.
+-   Create the extension for the database.

 ### First commit

 -   Create a git repository for your object declarations (tables, procedures, ect.)
     , that you want to keep in the version controll system.
 -   pg_dump the schema so that you can restore it.
--   Use this dump as the base of your initial commit, adjust it according to your needs.
+-   Use this dump as the base of your initial commit, adjust it according to your needs and commit it.

--   Make the initial commit.
+### Further changes and rollbacks
--   Any change in the object definitions are simply modifications of the definition as if the object would be newly created.
+-   Make your changes.
+Any change in the object definitions are simply modifications of the definition as if the object would be newly created.
 Any object deletion is a deletion in the file.
+-   To prepare the reference database so, that your target state goes into one schema and the current goes into an other.
+-   Call the extension's main function.
+If the reconciliation is successful, the return value is an SQL file that can be used to create the state transition.
+Deploy it as usual and apply it to the database.

+Note: For an example check the DEV/reconcile.sh script.

 ## For Developers

--
--   Run the tests, with copy step to expected

-        make install
-        make installcheck -e PGPORT=YOUR_PG_PORT -e PGUSER=YOUR_PG_USER -e OTHERVAR=READ_THE_DOCS
-        cp results/deploy_test.out expected/deploy_test.out
-        make installcheck -e PGPORT=YOUR_PG_PORT -e PGUSER=YOUR_PG_USER -e OTHERVAR=READ_THE_DOCS

--   Save the state (e.g. git commit / tag) if tests pass.
+### Testing - standard PostgreSQL test

+The extension has standard PostgreSQL unit tests.

+### Integration tests

+The integration tests simulate a real environment and the workflow.

+-   The preparatory steps are as described in the Usage section for end users.
+-   The two states used for development are the DEV/XXX_a.sql and DEV/XXX_b.sql files.
+    These files serve for testing and to be modified only when new test case or edge case is implemented.
+-   The developer executes the helper script DEV/YYY.sh in order to get his test results.
+The scripts generates and applies the diff rules to transform state A to and from state B.

 NOTE: If structural changes against the **current** version exist in the database,
       it should be possible to write the version held by the extension to a new